Style: Crisp, Dry, Medium Bodied

 Initially widespread in the central part of the Marche region thanks to its unquestionable quality, it began to be replaced in the most difficult economic years because of its scarce productivity.
 Over the years these replacements led to almost definitive disappearance of the Incrocio Bruni grape.

 With the 2012 harvest, the first bottle of Incrocio was born Pure browns for a total of 3,000 bottles made.
+The wine is certified organic.

 About the Winery